Plakoto: Bearing off

 A player may only start bearing off in Plakoto after all fifteen pieces have reached the home board.
 A player can bear off by rolling a number that corresponds to the point on which the piece is placed.
 If there is no piece on the point indicated by the roll, then the player has to make a legal move using a piece on a higher-numbered point.
 If there are no pieces on higher-numbered points, the player must remove a piece from the highest point that has a piece.
 In this way he can remove all of his pieces from the board.

 Scoring

 The first player who bears off all his fifteen pieces is the winner.
 If the loser has successfully borne off at least one piece, he loses only one point; otherwise two points are lost.

 Tapa

 Tapa (Тапа) is a very similar tables game played in Bulgaria and North Macedonia.
 The word tapa means bottle cap.

-Tapa is usually played as the third game in a Tabla match, the first two being Tabla (similar to common backgammon) and Gjul Bara.
+Tapa is usually played as the third game in a Tabla match, the first two being Prava Tabla (backgammon; the game translates to "true Tables" and is also played on its own) and Gjul Bara.
 These 3 games are played consecutively in a match of 5.
 All 3 games are played on a standard tables board.
 (Note that there might be slight differences in the match rules and scoring; the ones described here are common for North Macedonia).